matkoniecz/UnNetHackPlus/Home.md

 * http://nethackwiki.com/wiki/Source:Polyself.c#line629
 * canibalism among sentient pets (BTW, scroll of taming affecting sentient creatures is quite disturbing)
 * http://bilious.alt.org/?288
+* mark E-square
 * http://nethackwiki.com/wiki/Pet#Armor_and_extrinsics http://nethackwiki.com/wiki/Armor#Monsters_.28pets.29_and_armor
 * genociding your pet is OK
 * I wouldn't beef up the Kops themselves, since they are supposed to be wimpy.
 But do I like the idea of them calling in the guard when they are up against an overwhelming erm, well, an opponent. http://bilious.alt.org/rgrn/?126678,126685,126686,126690,126691,126692,126694,126695,126696,126697,126698,126703,126704,126705,126709,126710,126713,126714,126724,127665
+* Incidentally, there's a way to pacify the Minetown Watch in most cases.
+First, get a stack of blessed teleport scrolls.
+Teleport from the staircase to the inside of a shop, pick up an item, and then teleport right outside the entrance of that shop (but not in a line from the door!).
+As soon as the shopkeeper comes out to kill you, pay him for the thing you stole.
+The Watch will decide that since you are no longer a thief, it follows that you are no longer a criminal.
 * Most of the item-type-specific commands like "quaff" or "read" have been merged into a single "use" command http://te4.org/news
 * http://nethackwiki.com/wiki/User:Ion_frigate#Add_a_little_spice_to_the_game http://crawl.chaosforge.org/Crawl_Wiki
 * find encyclopedia entries for http://nethackwiki.com/wiki/Acid_blob http://nethackwiki.com/wiki/Queen_bee (abc monsters done)